Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 Made it so that the hitboxes aren't reliant on the draw method but the update() method so it can change due to the characters position.
 This makes it more flexible.
 Need to include collision to this, its a little different.

+### Weekend 5/26 - 5/29

+Made it so the crouch hitboxes are more aligned.
+Tried to figure out a way to store the hitboxes locations, but no luck.
+Redid all current hitboxes.